FakeShemp/DiscImageCreator/Doc/ReadMe.txt

 PLEXTOR					PX-755SA(PX-755A)		1.08			Yes		Yes			Yes			Partial(about 79:59:74)	No
-PLEXTOR					PX-760A					1.07			Yes		Yes			Yes			No						No Slimtype				DS8A3S					HAT9			No		No			Yes			No						No TSSTcorp				SH-W162L				LC03			No		No			Yes			No						No TSSTcorp				TS-L162C				DE00			No		No			No			No						No TSSTcorp				TS-H192C				DE01			No		No			No			Yes						No
+PLEXTOR					PX-760A					1.07			Yes		Yes			Yes			No						No Slimtype				DS8A3S					HAT9			No		No			Yes			No						No SONY					CRX200E					1.0f			No		No			Yes			No						No TSSTcorp				SH-W162L				LC03			No		No			Yes			No						No TSSTcorp				TS-L162C				DE00			No		No			No			No						No TSSTcorp				TS-H192C				DE01			No		No			No			Yes						No